-Begin by connecting the power supply to the router (refer to Chapter 2.7).
+Begin by connecting the power supply to the router (refer to Chapter 2.6).
 The router will initiate its boot process.
 By default, the router will automatically establish a connection to the default Access Point Name (APN) of the inserted SIM card.
 Ensure your PC is configured to obtain IP settings automatically from the network.
 Connect your PC's network card to the default LAN interface of the router, Ethernet port ETH0.
 The DHCP server will assign an IP address to your PC.

-To access the router's web interface, enter the following address in your web browser: https://192.168.1.1.
+To access the router's web interface, enter the following address in your web browser: https://192.168.

+1.1.
 Please note that using the HTTPS protocol for secure communication over the network is mandatory.

-There is just the root user account (FirstNet models have the admin user account) created on the router by default.
-Check the product label on the router for the default password.
-Access the web interface by logging in with the root user and the corresponding password.
+There is just the root user account created on the router by default.
+Check the product label on the router for the default password1 Access the web interface by logging in with the root user and the the router for the default password1 Access the web interface by logging in with the root user and the corresponding password.
 Successful login grants access to the router's web interface.
 Consult the router Configuration Manual [1] for detailed descriptions and examples of router configuration.